pacoispaco/coral/notes-taxonomy-representation.md

 the need for reclassification should arise.

-Species are then grouped into taxa called **genus** and one of the species in each genus is designated the **type species**, which ican be said to indicate the typical species of that genus.
+Species are then grouped into taxa called **genus** and one of the species in each genus is designated the **type species**, which can be said to indicate the typical species of that genus.
 Genus are then categorised into **familes** and they in turn, are grouped into higher and higher **ranks** of taxa.